ssloxford/firefly/new_paper/notes/experiment_summary.md

 The calculated power the attacker needs to transmit from their hardware

 Derived from:
-- Satellite Rx power - derived from physical layer public information
+- Satellite received power - derived from physical layer public information
 - Overshadow factor - derived from the protocol layer information
 - Injection loss (from graph) - derived from the physical layer
     - attacker direction